8ooo8/IDE-like-source-code-searcher-on-shell-for-IntelliJ/README.md

 #### Advanced

-1. Go to the next or previous file preview when you are in the preview window
+1. Jump to the next or previous file's preview when you are in the preview window
     1. `{` and `}` in normal mode
+1. Jump to the 1st line / the last line
+    1. `gg` to the 1st line and `G` to the last line
 1. Preview the next or previous file in the file list, regardless of where you are on Vim
     1. `:cnext` (or `:cn`) to preview the next file, `:cprevious` (or `:cp`) the previous file
 1. Close and open the file catalouge